U.S. judge strikes down MetLife designation of 'too big to fail'

 The nonprofit, nonpartisan group Better Markets said, however, Collyer’s decision threatens “the entire structure that protects the country and its taxpayers from future financial crashes caused by nonbanks.”

-The 2010 Dodd-Frank Wall Street reform law authorized regulators to designate nonbank companies as “systemically important,” largely in response to the $182 billion government bailout AIG received during the 2008 financial crisis.
+The 2010 Dodd-Frank Wall Street reform law authorized regulators to designate nonbank companies as “systemically important,” largely in response to the $182 billion government bailout AIG received during the 2008 financial meltdown.

-White House spokesman Josh Earnest declined to comment on the decision, but said crisis-era bailouts showed “it’s not just banks on Wall Street that could potentially shake the foundation of our financial system.”

-“And if we’re serious - and the president certainly is -about following through on a commitment to make sure that taxpayers are never in that position again, we need to make sure that our regulators ... can exercise, at least, some authority over nonbank institutions,” he said at a White House briefing.

 MetLife sued last year, saying the FSOC had not followed its own guidance and essentially changed the rules to ensure the designation was made.

+Responding to Collyer’s decision, Representative Jeb Hensarling, Republican chairman of the House Financial Services Committee, said his panel would soon introduce a plan to stop “bureaucrats’ ability to anoint any business as too big to fail.”

+“The Financial Stability Oversight Council typifies the unfair Washington insider system that Americans have come to fear and loathe: powerful government bureaucrats, secretive government meetings, arbitrary and capricious rules, and the power to pick winners and losers,” he said in a statement.

-Additional reporting by Sweta Singh in New York and Sarah N. Lynch and Roberta Rampton in Washington
+Additional reporting by Sweta Singh in New York and Sarah N. Lynch in Washington